reergymerej/elm-todo/README.md

 We need to show two different states for the items, todo and done.
 For now, let's just print it in text.

+ref:git:95ac250

+We're rendering the tasks with a line through them if they're done now, but none of them are done.
+We want to toggle the done state when we click on them.
+How do we do that?
+I'm sure there's a click handler, but how do we tie that to the task instance the html is being rendered for?